krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     configuration option for the possible values and their meanings.

 **ticket_lifetime**
-    The value of this tag is the default lifetime for initial tickets.
-    The default value for the tag is 1 day.
+    Sets the default lifetime for initial ticket requests.
+The default value is 1 day.

 **udp_preference_limit**
-    When sending a message to the KDC, the library will try using TCP before UDP if the size of the message is above **udp_preference_list**.
-If the message is smaller than **udp_preference_list**, then UDP will be tried before TCP.
+    When sending a message to the KDC, the library will try using TCP before UDP if the size of the message is above **udp_preference_limit**.
+If the message is smaller than **udp_preference_limit**, then UDP will be tried before TCP.
     Regardless of the size, both protocols will be tried if the first attempt fails.

 **verify_ap_req_nofail**
-    If this flag is set, then an attempt to get initial credentials will fail if the client machine does not have a keytab.
-The default for the flag is not set.
+    If this flag is true, then an attempt to verify initial credentials will fail if the client machine does not have a keytab.
+The default value is false.

 .. _realms: